 This simple Almond Redcurrant Cake recipe is a delicious way of enjoying seasonal fruit.
 It’s tangy and sweet, low in fat as well as sugar and incredibly easy to make!

 This is a very simple recipe.
-I know I say that about most of my recipes but when it comes to successful cooking I find that simplicity is key so I do try to make my recipes simple first and foremost.
-This Almond Redcurrant Cake is not just simple but also easy to make!
+When it comes to successful baking/cooking I find that simplicity is key so I try to make my recipes simple first and foremost.
+This almond cake with redcurrant is not just simple but also easy to make!

 How to make redcurrant cake with almonds

 Start by combining the dry ingredients.
 Add the egg, butter, almond extract and sour cream and stir until the mixture becomes crumbly.
 Form a dough ball and refrigerate for 1 hour.

 Divide the dough into 2 parts (proportions: 2/3 and 1/3), flatten the larger dough and press into the tin.
 Combine the fruit with the remaining sugar and almonds and spread over the dough.
 Then grate/shred the smaller dough over the whole thing, sprinkle over the almond flakes and bake for 50 minutes.
 Enjoy your cake!